ministryofjustice/manage-supervisions-design-history/app/posts/2021-07-01-personal-contacts.md

 ## Start and end dates

-It’s possible for a personal contact to have a start and end date – for example a previous social worker or an old GP.
+It’s possible for a personal contact to have a start and end date (neither are required) – for example a previous social worker or an old GP.

 It looks like you cannot remove a personal contact from Delius, so it’s likely that end dates are used to say ‘this is not current’.